connectomicslab/connectomemapper3/paper/paper.md

 In addition, the very flexible framework of CMP3 enables the addition of new steps, stages or pipelines with relatively little effort to account for additional imaging modalities and algorithms.
-At the time of writing, some new modules such as the SIFT2 algorithm [@SmithSIFT2:2015] to guarantee more biologically accurate measures of fibre connectivity, or surface-based co-registration of the mean BOLD image with the anatomical MRI using FreeSurfer BBRegister are under development.
-It is worth noting the software is ready to accommodate other imaging modalities such as the current integration of an EEG source imaging pipeline initiated at OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)), which makes it an ideal to be further developed into the next generation brain connectivity mapping tools.
+It is worth noting the software is ready to accommodate other imaging modalities such as the current integration of an EEG source imaging pipeline initiated at OHBM BrainHack 2020 ([https://github.com/ohbm/hackathon2020/issues/214](https://github.com/ohbm/hackathon2020/issues/214)), which makes CMP3 an ideal to be further developed into the next generation brain connectivity mapping tools.

 # Overview